azdavis/rjsonnet/docs/std_lib.md

 _Available since version 0.10.0._

 Returns the positive integer representing the unicode codepoint of the character in the given single-character string.
-This function is the inverse of `char`.
+This function is the inverse of `std.char`.

 ## `char`